ACFT Score Chart: What You Need to Know to Crush Your Army Fitness Test

 What events make up the ACFT and how do they impact my overall score?

-The ACFT consists of six events:
+The ACFT is comprised of six events:

-1. 3 Repetition Maximum Deadlift
+1. 3-Repetition Maximum Deadlift

 2. Standing Power Throw